Turkey signs deal for 50 million Sputnik V coronavirus vaccines - minister | Health

 Turkey signs deal for 50 million Sputnik V coronavirus vaccines - minister

-Turkey has signed a deal for 50 million doses of Russia's Sputnik V COVID-19 vaccine which will start arriving next month, Health Minister Fahrettin Koca said on Wednesday.
+Turkey has signed a deal for 50 million doses of Russia's Sputnik V COVID-19 vaccine that will start arriving next month and should help address a short-term fall in supply, Health Minister Fahrettin Koca said on Wednesday.

-"We are at the last stage for Sputnik V vaccine emergency use authorisation and made a deal for its procurement.
-Turkey signed a deal to receive 50 million doses within six months," Koca said in a televised speech.
-Turkey has until now been using COVID-19 vaccines developed by China's Sinovac Biotech Ltd and Pfizer and BioNTech.
-It has carried out 22 million inoculations, with 13.55 million people having received a first dose.
+Vaccines will be scarce in the upcoming two months, Koca said, but the shortfall should in time be overcome with the new procurements and ultimately by production in Turkey.
+"We are at the last stage for Sputnik V vaccine emergency use authorisation," Koca said in a televised speech.
+"Turkey signed a deal to receive 50 million doses within six months."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)